proxmox/proxmox-backup/docs/installation.rst

 .. code-block:: console

-  # apt-get update
+  # apt update
-  # apt-get install proxmox-backup-server
+  # apt install proxmox-backup-server

 The above commands keep the current (Debian) kernel and install a minimal set of required packages.